getporter/porter/docs/content/wiring.md

 The same mechanism for declaring how to use a parameter can be used for credentials.
 To declare a credential usage, references are defined with the following syntax: `"{{ bundle.credentials.CREDENTIAL_NAME}}"`.

 When the bundle is executed, the Porter runtime will locate the parameter definition in the `porter.yaml` to determine where the parameter value has been stored.
 The Porter runtime will then rewrite the YAML block before it is passed to the mixin.
-To understand how credentials work, see [how credentials work][how-credentials-work] page.
+See [Credentials][credentials] to learn how credentials work.

 ## Outputs